thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 Approaches to imputation differ as well. <span class="name">I, Coder</span> recommends looking at existing data to predict imputation values, whereas <span class="name">Jekaterina</span> ensures her imputed data did not impact the mean.

-So overall, some clear similarities with how to think about and approach the data, with the main diveragences around visualizations and feature engineering.
+There's some clear similarities in how the authors think about and approach the data, with the main divergences concerning visualizations and feature engineering.

 # House Prices